lecode-official/gphoto2-dotnet/README.md

 ```

 ## Trouble Shooting
-If you run into problems, i.e. CameraException is thrown, although the camera is properly attached to your system, this might be due to the
+If you run into problems, i.e. `CameraException` is thrown, although the camera is properly attached to your system, this might be due to the
-gvfs-gphoto2-volume-monitor, which comes pre-installed with several Linux distributions, including Raspbian.
-The gvfs-gphoto2-volume-monitor captures
+`gvfs-gphoto2-volume-monitor`, which comes pre-installed with several Linux distributions, including Raspbian.
+The `gvfs-gphoto2-volume-monitor`
-the USB port that the camera is attached to and therefore gPhoto2.NET can not access the camera.
-You'll have to kill the gvfs-gphoto2-volume-monitor
+captures the USB port that the camera is attached to and therefore gPhoto2.NET can not access the camera.
+You'll have to kill the
-process before you are able to use gPhoto2.NET.
-To find out if gvfs-gphoto2-volume-monitor is blocking you from accessing the camera you can use
+`gvfs-gphoto2-volume-monitor` process before you are able to use gPhoto2.NET.
+To find out if `gvfs-gphoto2-volume-monitor` is blocking you from
-ps.
+accessing the camera you can use `ps`:

 ```bash
 user@machine ~ $ ps -aux | grep gphoto